 Note: Animals not making the minimum weight will not be eligible for the Junior Livestock Sale.
 Animals will be shown in a special feeder class.
 Animals weighing more than the maximum weight will be allowed to sell in the Junior Livestock Sale.
 However, any poundage over the maximum will be given to the buyer for free.
-There is NO maximum on show weight.
+There is NO maximum onshow weight.
 Maximum weight pertains to pay weight only.
 Animals exceeding the maximum weight are still eligible for Grand/Reserve Champion selection.

-- 6. THERE WILL BE NO RE-WEIGHING OF ANIMALS!!!!! - 7.
-Two individuals appointed by the Fair Board will weigh and record fair weights.
-NO ONE ELSE IS ALLOWED in the weigh-house during weighing of the animals. - 8.
-ALL ANIMALS MUST BE SHOWN IN A MARKET CLASS IN ORDER TO BE AL-LOWED TO SELL. - 9.
-ALL CHAMPION & RESERVE MARKET ANIMALS MUST SELL. - ⇒ Should one member own both the Grand and Reserve Champion animals of one species-the member does NOT get to choose which animal to sell.
-They MUST sell the Grand Champion animal of that species.
+- 6. THERE WILL BE NO RE-WEIGHING OF ANIMALS!!!!! - Two individuals appointed by the Fair Board will weigh and record fair weights.
+NO ONE ELSE IS ALLOWED in the weigh-house during the weighing of the animals. - 8.
+ALL ANIMALS MUST BE SHOWN IN A MARKET CLASS IN ORDER TO BE ALLOWED TO SELL. - 9.
+ALL CHAMPION & RESERVE MARKET ANIMALS MUST SELL. - ⇒Should one member own both the Grand and Reserve Champion animals of one species-the member does NOT get to choose which animal to sell.

-- 10. When animals are weighed on the day of delivery, they must have maintained or gained weight since County Fair.
-Animals not gaining or maintaining their weight will be paid on delivery weight rather than Fair weight.
-For example, if a hog weighs 255 lbs. at Fair and only weighs 245 lbs.at delivery, the member will only be paid on 245 lbs. rather than 255 lbs.
-Members are required to keep animals on full feed.
-Steers can gain up to 50 lbs., hogs 30 lbs., and lambs 15 lbs.
-The weight gain between County Fair and delivery will receive the resale price for each particular species.
-For example, if a hog that weighs 235 lbs. at County Fair and a member receives \$2.75 per pound, the member will receive \$2.75 on 235 lbs.
-At delivery if that hog weighs 265 lbs. the hog will have gained the maximum 30 lbs. allowed.
-Members will receive the resale price for this 30 lbs.
-This will compensate for feed, but will not be as harsh on the buyers. - 11.
-The sale committee will do everything in its power to have all bills sent no later than September 1st and payment sent to you as soon as possible.
+They MUST sell the Grand Champion animal of that species. - 10.
+The Sale Committee reserves the right to weigh animals on the day of delivery.
+They must have maintained or gained weight since County Fair. - 11.
+The Sale Committee will do everything in its power to have all bills sent no later than September 1st and payment sent to you as soon as possible.
 HOWEVER, please note that you will not receive payment until the Extension Office has received your thank you note, STAMPED AND ADDRESSED.
 DO NOT SEND them directly to the buyer, we must see them first.
 FURTHERMORE, you will not receive payment until your buyer has paid! - 12.
 Sale checks will be mailed to the address you provide on your consignment form. - 13.
 All poultry must be delivered to the buyer within two weeks of the Market Animal Sale.